 Every business owner has a list a mile long of things he or she needs to do.
 From a legal perspective, there are two essential steps to ensure your business operates smoothly:

 - Entity Formation.
 Don’t default to a sole proprietorship.
 Take the time to set up an LLC, liability shielding partnership, or corporation.
 It really does not cost much money or time.
+Use drafted legal or a reputable law firm.

 - Maintain the Liability Shield.
 Don’t commingle funds.
 Operate your business out of one account and your home out of another account.
 This helps reduce liability and presents a clean tax presentation so you are not flagged by the IRS.